 Click here for a list of terms and examples of resources that might advance your thinking or help determine if your work aligns with ZSR's core principles of promoting collaborative, inclusive and resourceful processes.
 Printable summary also available from this link.

 As part of our Collaborative Problem-Solving approach, we are eager to also learn with and from our Collaborative Problem-Solving grantees.
 This will involve efforts to identify learning questions that both ZSR and our grantees want to explore and supporting opportunities for an exchange of ideas, information, and insights across grantee communities.
 In other words, ZSR expects that its relationship with Collaborative Problem-Solving communities will not end with awarding a grant and instead will involve mutual learning and reflection with Collaborative Problem-Solving communities.
-We plan to select approximately 10 finalists from Proposal Summaries that we receive.
-In the application process for finalists, when ZSR invites full applications, we will share more about this co-learning agenda.

 Email firstname.lastname@example.org with questions about ZSR's Collaborative Problem-Solving approach.